jegli/advent-of-code/README.md

 Instant throwback to [assembly](https://en.wikipedia.org/wiki/Assembly_language#Assembly_language) coding in university.

 Checkout the [runIntcodeProgram function](./src/day-02/day-02.ts) and the [tests](./src/day-02/day-02.test.ts).
 I am not a big fan of that nested loop to find the "noun" and "verb".
 What is your take on this one?

+## Day 3

+What a fun riddle!
+I could solve it but my solution is not very performant, it takes about 75 seconds to get the result.
+I create an array with the coordinates for both wires and then start to compare those arrays to find the intersections.
+Checkout my [code](./src/day-03/day-03.ts) and the [tests](./src/day-03/day03.test.ts).
+Did you get this done in a more performant way?
+Let me know how!